Early Career Researcher Network

 Research Services and the Research Enrichment Program also have a number of excellent workshops for early career researchers.
 See the Research Services or Research Enrichment Program web pages for details.

-Macquarie University Primary Carer Conference Scheme
+Macquarie University Primary Carer Conference Support Scheme - now open

 Macquarie University Fellowship for Indigenous Researchers - now open